damienbod/AngularWebpackVisualStudio/LAZY_LOADING.md

+# Angular 2 Lazy Loading with Webpack 2

-This article shows how Angular 2 lazy loading can be supported using Webpack 2 for both JIT and AOT builds.
+This documentation shows how Angular 2 lazy loading can be supported using Webpack 2 for both JIT and AOT builds.
 The Webpack loader <a href="https://github.com/brandonroberts/angular-router-loader">angular-router-loader</a> from Brandon Roberts is used to implement this.

 A big thanks to <a href="https://twitter.com/robisim74">Roberto Simonetti</a> for his help in this.